 Merchant and Transaction Information

-Basic data provided about the Merchant and Transaction, including:
+Basic data provided about the merchant and transaction, including:

-Merchant Name: The name of the Merchant business selling products or services.
+Merchant Name: The name of the merchant business selling products or services.

 Transaction Date: The date that the transaction took place.